Disability loans: What they are and how to apply

 Who qualifies for a disability loan?

-After completing the online application, the SSA determines who qualifies for disability benefits by using a process that takes 3-5 months to complete and involves the five following questions:
+After completing the online application, the SSA determines who qualifies for disability benefits by using a process that takes five months to complete and involves the five following questions:

 - Are you working?
-If you’re currently working in 2023 and your monthly earnings average more than $1,470, or $2,460 for applicants who are blind, you likely won’t qualify as disabled.
+If you’re currently working in 2025 and your monthly earnings average is more than $1,550 — or $2,590 for applicants who are blind — you likely won’t qualify as disabled.

-- Is your condition considered “severe”?
-To qualify, your condition must be severe enough to limit your ability to work and perform basic physical work-related tasks for at least 12 months.
+- Is your condition considered severe?
+Your condition must be severe enough to limit your ability to work and perform basic physical work-related tasks for at least 12 months to qualify.

-- Is it found on the list of disabling conditions?
+- Is your condition found on the list of disabling conditions?
 The SSA has a list of medical conditions that are considered eligible for disability benefits.
-If your condition is not listed, it is up to the SSA to decide if the condition is considered severe enough to qualify.
+If your condition is not listed, it is up to the SSA to decide whether it is severe enough to qualify.

 - Can you still do the work that you used to?
-If you can still complete your work with your medical impairment(s), you’re not considered eligible.
+You’re not considered eligible if you can still complete your work with your medical impairment(s).

 - Do you have the ability to do any other type of work?
 If you’re rendered unable to work, the SSA will consider factors such as your age, condition, education and past work experience to determine whether you have the ability to work another job.
-If not, you may be eligible for benefits, but if there’s other work you could successfully perform, you may be denied.
+If not, you may be eligible for benefits, but you may be denied if there’s other work you could successfully perform.

 How to apply for a disability loan

 You can apply for a disability loan through an online lender, bank or credit union.
-With an online lender, the application process is typically done completely online and can be the fastest and easiest way to receive the cash you need.
-However, if you’re a member of a credit union or have used a certain bank before, you may want to see if that financial institution offers discounted fees or rates to their customers.
+With an online lender, your application will likely be processed quickly, and it may be the easiest way to find funding.
+However, if you’re a credit union member or have used a certain bank before, you may want to see if your current financial institution offers discounted fees or rates to their customers.

-Compare lenders before applying for a disability loan to find the best offer for your financial situation.
-Many online lenders now offer pre-qualification tools that allow you to see if you meet the eligibility requirements before applying to help you avoid a hard-credit check on a loan you may not qualify for.
+Compare top personal loan lenders before applying for a disability loan to find the best offer for your financial situation.
+Many online lenders now offer prequalification tools that allow you to see if you meet the eligibility requirements before applying to help you avoid a hard credit check on a loan you may not qualify for.

 Pros and cons of disability loans